cassidyjames/cassidyjames.github.io/wishlist.md

 _A.k.a. stuff I always enjoy._

+### Pins **$5+**

-* Pins **$5+** - I've started collecting quality pins for my backpack—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.
+I've started collecting quality pins for my backpack—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.

-* [Fun Gauges/Plugs](https://arcticbuffalo.com/collections/0g-8mm-filter) **~$5–20** - 0g/8mm, single- or double-flared.
+### Watch bands/straps **$13–25**

+**18mm two-piece quick-release is required for my watch**

+I have a coral silicone set and a white cordura set, but I enjoy swapping out the watch bands on my Fossil Sport.
+It's the red model, so white, black, and red colors go well with it.
+[ClockWorkSynergy](https://www.clockworksynergy.com/) is pretty affordable, but Fossil and others also sell watch bands/straps.

+### Fun gauges/plugs **$5–20**

+**0g/8mm size**

 I like almost anything!
-I have a lot of black, so lighter-colored wood, unique designs, and bright colors would be best.
+Bright colors, unique designs, and interesting patterns are always good.
+I like [Arctic Buffalo](https://arcticbuffalo.com/collections/0g-8mm-filter) since they're pretty affordable.
 Hot Topic also usually has fun branded ones like Star Wars, DC Comics, Disney, etc.

+### Hubless Wi-Fi smart lighting **$10–\$\$\$**

-* Hubless Wi-Fi Smart Lighting **~$10–\$\$\$\$** - Feit smart bulbs, LIFX bulbs, funky light art, etc. are all very welcome.
+Feit smart bulbs, LIFX bulbs, funky light art, etc. are all very welcome.
 Ideally every bulb in my home would be smart… maybe someday.

+### Board/card/party games **$10–50**

-* Board/Card/Party Games **~$10–50** - I love simple and fun games to play with friends.
+I love simple and fun games to play with friends.

+### Wall art **$???**

-- Wall Art **$???** - I have a nice little desk space since I work from home, and I could use a couple more pieces of art.
+  I have a nice little desk space since I work from home, and I could use a couple more pieces of art.
 Currently I have a black/gold circuit board print and a red/blue robot print.

 <!--
 * [Wikimedia clothing](https://store.wikimedia.org/collections/men) **$18–40** - Anything there!
 I like all the designs and I like supporting Wikimedia.